Having the right road trip essentials is the first step to having a good time when traveling.

-My favorite tunes
+Your favorite tunes

 Music is one of the basic road trip necessities.
-Hitting the open road in search of uncharted territory is a big part of the allure of road trips, but let’s be real here – the further I may get from the big city, the faster music on local radio stations gets, well, interesting.
+Hitting the open road in search of uncharted territory is a big part of the allure of road trips, but let’s be real here – the further you may get from the big city, the faster music on local radio stations gets, well, interesting.

 Other things that I include in my road trip packing list are things such a roll of toilet paper, which is really handy in case I need to make a bush stop (also take hand sanitizer!); a plastic bag I can use for trash (I would never ever want to leave my trash behind!); and bug spray (I hate it when a fly gets in my car and does not want to get out!).